2023 October 8 to 20 – Booking Closed

-From Cappadocia, we will provide a transfer to the airport for a morning flight to Istanbul to connect with flights home or to your next destination.
-The closest airport to our hotel is Nevsehir (NAV), but transfers can also be arranged to Kayseri Airport (ASR) (fare to Istanbul is typically about $280, but much less when combined with a Turkish Airlines flight from Istanbul to home).
+From Kusadasi, we will provide a transfer to the airport for a morning flight to Istanbul to connect with flights home or to your next destination.
 For those who would like to spend more time in Istanbul, our local partners can also arrange transfers and lodging to extend your stay.

-Price includes: All transportation within Turkey, including flight from Istanbul to Izmir; Airport departure taxes for group flight; Transfer from Istanbul Airport to hotel on arrival; Deluxe hotel rooms in double occupancy, with private bath (limited number of single rooms available upon request); All breakfasts, 11 lunches and 6 dinners; Entrance fees to included sites, as well as to a Turkish bath in Istanbul; One full day and one half-day ride on classical gulet (sailing vessel) along Turquoise Coast; Gratuities for porterage and included meals.
+Price includes: All transportation within Türkiye, including domestic flights from Istanbul to Kayseri; Airport departure taxes for group flights; Transfer from Istanbul Airport to the hotel on arrival; Deluxe hotel rooms in double occupancy, with private bath (limited number of single rooms available upon request); All breakfasts, 11 lunches, and 4 dinners; Entrance fees to included sites, as well as to a Turkish bath in Istanbul; One full day and one half-day ride on a classical gulet (sailing vessel) along Turquoise Coast; Gratuities for porterage and included meals.
 Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: Airfare between home and Istanbul; Airfare from Cappadocia (Nevsehir or Kayseri) to Istanbul Airport at end of tour; departure taxes for international flights (if any); Turkish visa obtained upon arrival (cost has recently been US$20 payable in cash upon arrival at Istanbul); Gratuity for guides, host and hotel staff; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.
+Not included: Airfare between home and Istanbul; Flight from Izmir to Istanbul to connect with international flights; Departure taxes for international flights (if any); Turkish visa obtained upon arrival (cost has recently been US$20 payable in cash upon arrival at Istanbul); Gratuity for guides, host, and hotel staff; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.